Wildhaus: Economy

+Transport

+Wildhaus is linked via a PostAuto bus line to Nesslau-Neu St. Johann, Wattwil and Buchs SG railway stations.
+There are a gondola lift to Gamplüt (below Wildhauser Schafberg) and chair lifts to Oberdorf and Gamserrugg (the mountain east of Chäserrugg).

 Religion

 From the 2000 census, 468 or 37.1% are Roman Catholic, while 572 or 45.4% belonged to the Swiss Reformed Church.
 Of the rest of the population, there are 17 individuals (or about 1.35% of the population) who belong to the Orthodox Church, and there are 17 individuals (or about 1.35% of the population) who belong to another Christian church.
 There are 49 (or about 3.89% of the population) who are Islamic.
 There are 3 individuals (or about 0.24% of the population) who belong to another church (not listed on the census), 88 (or about 6.98% of the population) belong to no church, are agnostic or atheist, and 46 individuals (or about 3.65% of the population) did not answer the question.

 Weather

 Wildhaus has an average of 157 days of rain or snow per year and on average receives 1640 mm of precipitation.
 The wettest month is August during which time Wildhaus receives an average of 202 mm of rain or snow.
 During this month there is precipitation for an average of 14.7 days.
 The month with the most days of precipitation is June, with an average of 15.8, but with only 199 mm of rain or snow.
 The driest month of the year is October with an average of 100 mm of precipitation over 14.7 days.